 Form dough into a ball, and cover the bowl with a kitchen towel or plastic wrap.
 Leave the bowl in a warm spot in the kitchen, out of drafts.
 Allow the dough to rise until it doubles in size, about 2 hours.

 Once the dough has risen, it is ready to roll out into the form of the fartóns and bake.
 Heat the oven to 360 F.

 Dust a board with flour, and grease a cookie sheet with butter or vegetable shortening.
 Pinch off a piece of dough and roll into a ball with your hands.
 Roll out the ball into a long, cigar-shaped piece.
 Place them on the greased cookie sheet.

-Bake in the center rack of hot oven for 15-18 minutes, or when they are golden on top.
+Bake in the center rack of hot oven for 15 to 18 minutes, or when they are golden on top.

-While the fartons are baking, prepare the glaze.
-Measure the powdered sugar into a small mixing bowl and add the lukewarm water, stirring with a wire whip.
+While the fartóns are baking, prepare the glaze.
+Measure the confectioners' sugar into a small mixing bowl and add the lukewarm water, stirring with a wire whisk.
 The glaze should be a thick, white syrup.

 While the fartóns are still warm, brush each with the glaze.
 Serve warm with a glass of horchata de chufa.